Government of New Hampshire: Registration

 The Democratic Party and the Republican Party are the only official parties, for which the state lets a voter register, holds a primary election, and gives a column on the general-election ballot.
 Minor parties must poll 4% in a statewide or Congressional election to become official parties, and they lose that designation if they cease to poll 4%.
 The Libertarian Party had official party status from 1990 to 1994, and again from 2016 to 2018.

-A voter who is registered in an official political party cannot vote in a different party's primary election.
-Voters registered as "independent" can vote in any party's primary, but would be automatically registered as a member of that party.
-The voter can change registration at the polls after voting, and can also change registration in periodic meetings of a town's Supervisors of the Checklist or at the City Clerk's office.
-These rules are designed to impede the casting of a cross-over vote for a different party, which may have the goal of sabotaging its nomination.
+A voter registered in an official political party cannot vote in a different party's primary election.
+Voters registered as "independent" can vote in any party's primary, but are then automatically registered in that party.
+The voter can change registration at the polls after voting, or at a meeting of a town's Supervisors of the Checklist or at the City Clerk's office.
+These rules impede the casting of a cross-over vote for a different party.
 Registering in a party constrains a voter's choice of ballot, but demonstrates support for the chosen party, and is a prerequisite to being a candidate of that party.

 Primary elections

-The famous New Hampshire primary is summarized in the article on New Hampshire.
+The famous New Hampshire presidential primary occurs early in the four-year election cycle.
+State law requires its date to be set "7 days or more immediately preceding the date on which any other state shall hold a similar election", though the Iowa caucuses are not considered "a similar election".

 Nominations for all other partisan offices are decided in a separate primary election held in September of election years.
 In Presidential election cycles, this is the second primary election held in New Hampshire.